A story with the roar of the greasepaint but none of the blood

 John Williams glared at me and time stood still.

 My horn reached my lips as always it does and sang that song, and Yo-Yo sang back.
 Life was beautiful for that moment, very, very beautiful.
-Yet I couldn't really connect to how we made the audience feel
+Yet I couldn't really connect to how we made the audience feel.

 Academia and I have been odd bedfellows.
 Though interested in being a veterinarian, I was convinced to pursue Music and Art.
 So when I got into Harvard/Radcliff, I didn't attend.
 I attended New England Conservatory, Boston Conservatory, Mass Art, and ended up with two BS McL degrees from University of New Hampshire - one in Performance and another in Applied Art.